Stephen Gogolev

 Stephen Gogolev (born December 22, 2004) is a Canadian figure skater.
-He is the 2019 Canadian national silver medallist.
+He is the 2025 CS Nebelhorn Trophy champion, 2025 CS Cranberry Cup International bronze medalist, the 2023 CS Autumn Classic bronze medalist and the 2019 Canadian national silver medalist.

-Gogolev is the 2018 Junior Grand Prix Final champion, the 2018 JGP Slovakia champion, the 2019 JGP U.S. silver medallist, the 2020 Bavarian Open junior champion, and the 2017 Canadian junior national champion.
+Gogolev is the 2018 Junior Grand Prix Final champion, the 2018 JGP Slovakia champion, the 2019 JGP U.S. silver medalist, the 2020 Bavarian Open junior champion, and the 2017 Canadian junior national champion.

 He has set five junior world record scores.
 He holds the Canadian record total score for junior men, as well as the national historical record total scores for pre-novice and novice men.

 Personal life

-Gogolev was born on December 22, 2004, in Toronto, Canada, to Irina Gogoleva and Igor Gogolev.
-He comes from an athletic family.
-His parents did gymnastics, and his mother was also a figure skater.
-He has an older brother, Peter Gogolev, a competitive kayaker.
+Gogolev was born on December 22, 2004, in Toronto, Ontario, to Irina Gogoleva and Igor Gogolev.
+He comes from an athletic family; his parents were both gymnasts, and his mother was also a figure skater.
+He has an older brother, Peter Gogolev, who was a competitive kayaker.
 Gogolev holds dual Canadian and Russian citizenship.
-His hobbies are mountain biking, surfing, and tennis.
+His hobbies include cars, mountain biking, surfing, and tennis.
 He has a YouTube channel featuring his mountain biking videos.
-Gogolev is a university student at UC Irvine.
+Gogolev is a university student at the University of California, Irvine, majoring in political science.
+In the fall of 2024, he transferred to the University of Toronto.

 Career

 Early years

 Gogolev began skating at the age of six in 2010.
 He began skating in Yekaterinburg, ultimately choosing it over skiing.
 In Russia, he learned the triple toe loop, triple Salchow, and double Axel.
 While competing in Russia, he was coached by Alexander Tarasov at DYUSSH No. 8 Lokomotiv.
-During this time he came to train annually in the summers at The Granite Club.
+During this time he came to train annually in the summers at the Toronto Cricket, Skating and Curling Club.

-After moving to Canada, he began training at Thornhill FSC.
-He later joined Brian Orser and Lee Barkell at the Toronto Cricket, Skating and Curling Club in Toronto, Ontario.
+After moving to Canada, he began training at the Thornhill Figure Skating Club.
+He later joined Brian Orser and Lee Barkell at the Toronto Cricket, Skating and Curling Club in Toronto.

-2014–2015 season: National Pre-Novice champion
+2014–15 season

 Competing at the pre-novice level, Gogolev won every competition he entered, including the Central Ontario sectional and Canadian national pre-novice titles as well as the gold medal at the 2015 Canada Winter Games, where he was the youngest competitor.
 He earned a historical record score while winning the pre-novice title at the 2015 Skate Canada Challenge.
-A video of Gogolev landing a triple Axel at age ten was shared by his club in January 2015, followed by a video of a landed quad Salchow in May 2015.
+A video of Gogolev landing a triple Axel at age ten was shared by his club in January 2015, followed by a video of him landing a quad Salchow in May 2015.